twood02/webtemplate/README.md

 The site is built using Jekyll (installation instructions below) which supports markdown and HTML formats.
 I generally use markdown files and add in HTML where necessary to do more complex formatting.

 If you have the repository checked out to your computer, you can test the site locally by running: `./run.sh` in the repo root.
 This will start a webserver at `localhost:4000` where you can see the site (the link will be different if you adjusted the baseurl field).
 As soon as you edit and save a file, the site will automatically rebuild.

+If you aren't using GitHub pages to automatically render the site, then you can run `JEKYLL_ENV=production bundle exec jekyll build --incremental` to create a local version of the site in `build/` which you can upload somewhere directly.

 ## How to install Jekyll